idsc-frazzoli/Control-Systems-I-2018/README.md

 even yourself after some time, will easily understand it and follow the logic of the implemented algorithms.

 Jupyter Notebooks can be extremely useful for explaining and visualizing data.
-You might want to make use of it for either reporting and as part of your documentation.
+You might want to make use of it for either reporting or part of your documentation.